Deir ez-Zor campaign (2017–2019): Slowing down of the campaign

-On 16 December, the SDF, led by the Deir Ezzor Military Council, captured several sites, including towns of Abu Hardub and Hasiyat.
-This allowed them to secure complete control over the Murad Oil Field, located northeast of Abu Hardub, thus leaving the remaining populated areas to secure from ISIS east of the Euphrates, stretching from the town of Hajin, down towards the border with Iraq, within the administrative district of Abu Kamal.
-ISIL counterattacked SDF positions along Euphrates on 22 December, attempting to push back towards Al-'Umar oil fields.
-Pro-SDF media stating to having foiled the attack and having killed 21 ISIL fighters.
-ISIL-affiliated media stated on 29 December that they had struck SDF in a car-bomb attack amidst a counterattack near Al-Bahrah village.
-It stated to have so far killed 3 SDF fighters and wounded 7 in the battle.
+On 16 December, the Deir Ez-Zor Military Council captured several sites, including the towns of Abu Hardub and Hasiyat.
+This allowed them to secure complete control over the Murad Oil Field, located northeast of Abu Hardub, thus leaving the remaining populated areas to secure from ISIL east of the Euphrates, stretching from Hajin down towards the border with Iraq, within the administrative district of Abu Kamal.
+ISIL counterattacked SDF positions along the Euphrates on 22 December, attempting to push back towards Al-Omar oil fields.
+Pro-SDF media reported the attack was foiled and that 21 ISIL fighters were killed.
+ISIL-affiliated media reported on 29 December that they had struck an SDF position with a VBIED attack amidst a counterattack near al-Bahrah village.
+The outlet stated that at least 3 SDF fighters were killed and 7 wounded in the battle.

-Later on 29 December, according to both pro-Syrian opposition and pro-Kurdish sources, on 29 December, the SDF captured four towns and villages to the north of ISIL stronghold of Haijan.
+Later on 29 December, according to both pro-Syrian opposition and pro-Kurdish sources, the SDF captured four towns and villages (Al-Bahrah, Al-Kahawi, Al-Jabal and Kushkiyah) north of Hajin.
 The advance bypassed the Shaitat tribal region, encircling ISIL in the area.
-SDF stated it had killed 67 ISIL fighters while capturing the villages.
-The four settlements reported captured were Al-Bahrah, Al-Kahawi, Al-Jabal and Kushkiyah.
-SOHR on the next day reported heavy fighting between both groups on the eastern banks with ISIL managing to capturing Abu Hamam.
-Later on the same day, SDF captured the town of Khara'ij and the village of Al-Marsama Gharbi.
-It also entered Abu Hamam.
+The SDF stated it had killed 67 ISIL fighters while capturing the villages.
+The next day, SOHR reported heavy fighting between both groups on the eastern banks with ISIL managing to capture Abu Hamam.
+Later on the same day, the SDF captured the town of Khara'ij and the village of al-Marsama Gharbi.
+It also recaptured Abu Hamam.

-ISIL stated on 31 December that 20 SDF fighters and 50 others had been wounded in a car bombing carried out by a German jihadist on them, at al-Bahra.
-On 1 January 2018, it was announced that the YPG/YPJ's Anti-Terror Units had killed ISIL commander Hisen Ayid el-Bilebil Ebu el-Walid, the mastermind of July 2016 Qamishli bombings, in al-Busayrah.
-SOHR stated on the same day that 12 civilians were killed in air strikes on ISIL-held Susa village.
+ISIL stated on 31 December that 20 SDF fighters and 50 others at al-Bahra had been wounded in a car bombing attack carried out by a German jihadist.
+On 1 January 2018, it was announced that the YPG/YPJ's Anti-Terror Units had killed ISIL commander Hisen Ayid el-Bilebil Ebu el-Walid, the mastermind of the July 2016 Qamishli bombings, in al-Busayrah.
+SOHR stated on the same day that 12 civilians were killed in air strikes on the ISIL-held village of Susa.
 Meanwhile, Kurdish sources stated that the SDF had captured the town of al-Sabha.